Kodrillar/financial_products/README.md

 The project uses Flutter Version Manager (FVM) to access its SDK.
 Ensure FVM is set up on your machine.

 NB: This setup is optional, you can always use the default SDK on your machine to run and build the project.
+If you're running the project on VSCode, delete the `.vscode` folder or remove the `dart.flutterSdkPath` configuration in the `.vscode/settings.json` file.
+This will allow VSCode to fetch your default SDK path from your machine.

 ## Project structure